trane-project/trane-music/courses/major_pentatonic_scale/lesson_E_flat/exercise_2/back.md

-The note in degree number 2 of the E♭ major pentatonic scale is F.
+The note in degree number 2 of the E♭ Major Pentatonic scale is F.